 I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

-The Portfolio Kanban is a method used to visualize and manage the analysis, prioritization and flow of portfolio epics from ideation to implementation and completion.
+The Portfolio Kanban is a method used to visualize, manage and analyze the prioritization and flow of portfolio epics from ideation to implementation and completion.

 Implementation and management of the portfolio Kanban system occur with the support of Lean Portfolio Management (LPM).
 Implementing the Kanban system requires an understanding of Lean and Agile development as it applies to Portfolio-Level practices.
 It also requires understanding the capacity for each Agile Release Train (ART), and how much is available for new development, business-as-usual maintenance, and support activities.
 When these are understood, the Enterprise can then evaluate portfolio-level initiatives in a logical and pragmatic way, knowing the initial feasibility and forecasted timing for implementation.
 The portfolio Kanban system is designed specifically for this purpose.